Zoological Gardens and Natural History Museum Berlin, 1810 to 2020

 “Animals as Objects.
 Zoological Gardens and Natural History Museum Berlin, 1810 to 2020” is a cooperative research project funded by the German Federal Ministry of Education and Research between the Museum für Naturkunde Berlin, the Humboldt-University of Berlin and the Berlin Zoo plc.
 It investigates the processes by which animals are turned into objects – living zoo attraction, museum exhibits, diplomatic matters, teaching tools and data sets.
 The project investigates four, in many ways related scientific collections: the Museum für Naturkunde Berlin, the Zoological Garden, part of which are also the Aquarium and the Tierpark, as well as the Teaching Collection of the Zoological Institute of the Humboldt University Berlin.
 Focus of the research are the traffics and transformations of animal-objects within and between these Berlin-based sites of knowledge in their global, political, scientific and cultural context.
 Investigations of the animal-objects center on their material, data and discursive ecologies which form and inform their care, conservation and sustainability.

-1. Making Animals Talk: Logistics, Science, Presentation (Humboldt-Universität zu Berlin)
+1. Making Animals Speak: Logistics, Science, Presentation (Humboldt-Universität zu Berlin)

 2. The Political Language of Animals (Zoologischer Garten Berlin)